Table of Contents

 How to Minimize the Halo Effect in Hiring

-Even though the halo and horn effects constantly influence our judgement, there are ways to minimize their impact.
+Even though the halo and horn effects constantly influence our judgment, there are ways to minimize their impact.
 Here are a couple of techniques you can use to decrease cognitive bias in hiring.

 It’s a good practice to create a scoring rubric to help you objectively evaluate a candidate’s answer to interview questions.
 These will typically be scored on a scale of one to five, based on the thoroughness of their response and how well it fits with the position’s requirements.
-Assigning a score helps you remain less likely to fall into the halo or horn effects.
+Assigning a score helps you avoid falling into the halo or horn effects.